 To facilitate novel, empirical research that contributes directly to the NHPI mission.

 Funded research proposals will:

 Be a Current Policy Priority in Radiology

 Include a Research Plan with actionable information

 Have the Potential to Directly Inform Health Policy and Practice

 Priority is placed on proposals from ACR members, incorporating expertise, research methods, populations, or data sources that extend the Neiman Institute’s current capabilities.

-With an eye toward solutions, grants in this area will propose innovative ideas or established approaches from other fields and will study the impact on measures of health equity, efficiency or cost, and/or patient outcomes.
-Using quantitative research methods, proposals under this topic should seek to bring new, actionable ideas to radiologists for how to better serve patients in a manner that will improve value and advance clinical practice, or to generate the evidence needed to support further clinical study.
+• Research focused on practice advancements that tests innovative ideas or established approaches from other fields with respect to impact on health equity, efficiency or cost, and/or patient outcomes.
+Using quantitative research methods, proposals under this topic should seek to bring new, actionable ideas to radiologists for how to better serve patients in a manner that will improve value and advance clinical practice.

 This grant was named in honor of Richard Duszak, MD whose leadership as the CEO, CMO, and Director of Neiman Health Policy Institute IMPACT Center at Emory University during the Institute’s first decade has been instrumental to its success.
 Dr. Duszak’ s prolific research in health policy, his development of broadly accessible online data tools, and his mentorship of other researchers have shaped the field and impacted health policy objective research.